susanneklien/susanneklien.github.io/README.md

 CHAPTERS IN BOOKS

-2020 "Localized, yet deterritorialized lives in rural Japan: Fragmented localities, mobility and neoliberalism" in Hanno Jentzsch and Sonja Ganseforth (eds.), What is the Local: Rethinking the Politics of Subnational Spaces, Routledge (forthcoming).
+2021 "Localized, yet deterritorialized lives in rural Japan: Fragmented localities, mobility and neoliberalism" in Hanno Jentzsch and Sonja Ganseforth (eds.), What is the Local: Rethinking the Politics of Subnational Spaces, Routledge (forthcoming).

-2020 “How to observe people and their environment: (Participant) Observation” in Cornelia Reiher and Nora Kottmann (eds.), Handbook Studying Japan: Research Designs, Fieldwork and Methods, Nomos (forthcoming).
+2021 “How to observe people and their environment: (Participant) Observation” in Cornelia Reiher and Nora Kottmann (eds.), Handbook Studying Japan: Research Designs, Fieldwork and Methods, Nomos (forthcoming).

 2020 “Young urban migrants in the Japanese countryside between self-realization and slow life?
-The quest for ‘small-scale happiness’ and alternative lifestyles in post-growth Japan”, chapter in Hiroko Takeda and Mark Williams (eds.), The Routledge Handbook of Contemporary Japan, (forthcoming).
+The quest for ‘small-scale happiness’ and alternative lifestyles in post-growth Japan”, chapter in Hiroko Takeda and Mark Williams (eds.), The Routledge Handbook of Contemporary Japan.

 2018 “Escaping shigarami and seeking ibasho: Beyond normative notions of Japan”, co-author with Lara, Chen Tien-Shi (Waseda University), Final comments, in Blai Guarne and Paul Hansen (eds.), Escaping Japan: Reflections on Estrangement and Exile in the Twenty-First Century, Japan Anthropological Workshop Series, London: Routledge.